Filipanderssondev/Rocky_Linux_OS_Base_for_VMs/README.md

 _[Other projects in our virtual IT-enviroment](#other-projects-in-our-virtual-it-enviroment)_

 ## Goals and Objectives
-This is part of a larger ongoing IT-infrastructure project that will use Proxmox as a base, with Rocky Linux as the OS running on each virtual machine.
-The goal of this project is to build a complete IT-environment and gain a deeper understanding of the underlying components and their part in a larger production chain.
+The goal of this project is to create a golden image that is suitable for replication across a production environment.
+The image should be lightweight, secure and ready for replication.

 ## Method
 An official Rocky Linux cloud image was downloaded and configured as a VM for Proxmox.
 On the VM, basic system settings were configured, package sources were updated, users were added, and utilities were downloaded.
 Firewall rules were set up to allow only certain traffic.
 Finally, machine-specific data was cleaned, and the VM was converted into a template used to clone the remaining virtual machines in the environment.